-Product name: Sustainable investment strategies according to Table 3.2 Legal entity identifier (LEI-Code): 391200Y3EUNL4LTXRP94 practices.
-It will make a minimum of It promotes Environmental/Social (E/S) sustainable investments with an environmental characteristics and while it objective: % does not have as its objective a sustainable ☐ in economic activities that investment, it will have a qualify as environmentally minimum proportion of % sustainable under the EU of sustainable investments.
-Taxonomy \square in economic activities that with an environmental do not qualify as objective in economic environmentally under the activities that qualify as The EU EU Taxonomy environmentally Taxonomy is a sustainable under the EU classification Taxonomy system laid down in Regulation with an environmental (EU) 2020/852, objective in economic establishing a list activities that do not qualify as environmentally environmentally sustainable under the EU sustainable Taxonomy economic activities.
-That with a social objective Regulation does not lay down a list of socially sustainable It will make a minimum of It promotes E/S economic sustainable investments characteristics, but will not activities. with a social objective: make any sustainable Sustainable % investments. investments with an environmental objective might be aligned
+Does this financial product have a sustainable investment objective?
+O 🔘 🗆 Yes It will make a minimum of It promotes sustainable investments Environmental/Social (E/S) characteristics and while it with an environmental objective: % does not have as its objective a sustainable ☐ in economic activities that investment, it will have a qualify as environmentally minimum proportion of % sustainable under the EU of sustainable investments.
+Taxonomy $\ \square$ in economic activities that with an environmental do not qualify as objective in economic environmentally under the activities that qualify as EU Taxonomy environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S sustainable investments characteristics, but will not with a social objective: make any sustainable investments.